"Rae" Yunzi Tan

 B.A., University of Southern California

 (Rae) Yunzi Tan’s professional and research interests emphasize the functioning and effectiveness of work groups and organizations from the perspectives of social and organizational psychology.
-Specifically, Tan has conducted research on the role of social categorization processes on triggered displaced aggression in intergroup contexts, workplace diversity training effectiveness, conflict management profiles in teams, and mindful interventions in online group learning.
-Some of her current research projects focus on conflict management dynamics in work groups and teams, diversity and conflict management training, and anger rumination in workplace aggression.
+Specifically, Tan has conducted research on social categorization processes and triggered displaced aggression in intergroup contexts, effective diversity training evaluation, team conflict management processes, and mindful interventions in online group learning.
+Some of her current research projects focus on team conflict management dynamics, workforce diversity and conflict management training, collective narcissism in organizations, and anger rumination in workplace aggression.

-At the University of Baltimore, Tan teaches graduate courses on approaches to managing conflict, organizational conflict and conflict management systems, and research methods, as part of the M.S. in Negotiations and Conflict Management program.
-Her core teaching interests include organizational conflict and conflict management systems, team diversity and conflict dynamics in teams, workforce diversity and conflict management training, and organizational change and development.
+At the University of Baltimore, Tan teaches graduate courses, such as organizational conflict and conflict management systems, research methods, and the capstone seminar, as part of the M.S. in Negotiations and Conflict Management program.
+Her core teaching interests include organizational conflict and conflict management systems, team diversity and conflict management dynamics, workforce diversity and conflict management training, and organizational change and development.

 Prior to joining UB in 2013, Tan taught as an associate adjunct professor of psychology and education at Teachers College, Columbia University in New York.
-At Teachers College, she taught graduate courses and topics on groups and teams, experimental research designs, organizational culture and change, and managing conflict in organizations.
+At Teachers College, she taught graduate courses and topics on groups and teams, experimental research designs, organizational culture and change, and conflict management in organizations.
 In 2012, Tan was awarded a competitive visiting research fellowship to conduct research on team conflict management with the Lee Kong Chian School of Business at the Singapore Management University in Singapore.
 In 2011, she received the International Association for Conflict Management’s “Best Theoretical Paper” conference award for her conceptual work on conflict management as configural profiles within teams.